Modular Networks for Compositional Instruction Following: Introduction

 We evaluate models on the ALFRED dataset~\citep{shridhar:cvpr20}, an instruction-following benchmark containing a diverse set of household tasks.
-Our focus is on two types of out-of-domain generalization: (1) carrying out instructions in environments unseen during training, and (2) carrying out instructions that describe novel high-level tasks, containing novel compositions of actions (see Figure~\ref{fig:generalization_conditions} for an example of both types).
-In these generalization conditions, we find that our modular model improves performance on average across \subtask types when compared to a standard, monolithic sequence-to-sequence architecture.
+We focus on compositional generalization: carrying out instructions describing novel high-level tasks, containing novel compositions of actions (see Figure~\ref{fig:generalization_conditions} for an example).
+We find that our modular model improves performance on average across \subtask types when compared to a standard, monolithic sequence-to-sequence architecture.
+Additionally, we find improved generalization to environments not seen in training.